nathanchapero-creator/lafc-win-analysis/README.md

   * Excel, Power Query

 ### Brief Insight Summary:
-  * The 2021 MLS season was marked the most notable outlier season, filled with clear signs of underperformance in both xGF (expected goals for) and xGA (expected goals against).
+  * The 2021 MLS season was marked as the most notable outlier season, filled with clear signs of underperformance in both xGF (expected goals for) and xGA (expected goals against).
 I found that underperformance spiked primarily while Carlos Vela was on the pitch compared to when he was not playing.

 ## Analysis
 ### *LAFC's trajectory*